Contents

 The last step is to integrate the track plan into the model railway.
 To do this, open the configuration of “Demo-turnout-right” again.
 Clicking on the “Change model railway” button opens the “Edit model railway” window.
 Clicking on “New track section” allows you to assign a new name.
 In “Available Panels,” the panel named Starterkit is selected and positioned by clicking on the “Arrow” button.
 Clicking on the “Upload” button saves the new model railway in the track module.

-This starter kit consists of modules with “Starterkit” configuration pre-installed in locomotives and turnouts.
+This starter set consists of modules with a “Starter Set” configuration which are pre-installed in locomotives and turnouts.

-The following describes the setup and commissioning of a model railway with CTC control.
-It is assumed that a starter kit with CTC modules installed in locomotives and turnouts is available.
+The following describes the construction and commissioning of a model railway with CTC control.
+It is assumed that a starter-set with CTC modules installed in locomotives and turnouts is available.

 Each of the turnout modules is connected as shown in the following sketch:

-• to IR1 an IR-balise installed in the track, here referred to as DA1, and
+- to IR1 a balise installed in the track, here referred to as DA1 and

-• to IR2 an IR-balise installed in the track, here referred to as DA2.
+- to IR2 a balise installed in the track, here referred to as DA2.

-The track installation is set up according to this sketch.
+The track system is built according to this sketch.

-The fully assembled layout with the locomotives looks like this:
+The fully assembled system with the locomotives looks like this:

 6.1.
 First Commissioning of the Layout